Staff & Board

 Mike is an enthusiast for all things pedal powered.
 At the University of Pittsburgh Mike’s passion for cycling began on a different path than most, with just one wheel.
 As a unicyclist he has medaled at international competitions in Canada and France.
 Mike has done a little bit of everything when it comes to event management from hosting bicycle races to traveling the world with the “quirky acrobatic” Zany Umbrella Circus.

 Connor began riding on a beautiful cheetah-patterned Huffy at age 6, and maintains a love for bikes through daily commuting and exploring Pittsburgh’s network of trails.
 Since moving to Pittsburgh in 2009, Connor has resumed studies at the University of Pittsburgh, where he focuses on history and Persian.
 While not on a bike or in a classroom, he coordinates Persian Pittsburgh (a public poetry project and website), Inqueerior (a bi-annual showcase for queer artists) and is actively involved with Pittsburgh Friends Meeting.
 He can be reached at email@example.com

 Jane Kaminski, Membership & Outreach Manager

 Jane joined the BikePGH staff not too long after being named BikePGH’s “Volunteer of the Year” in 2011.
-She began biking in Pittsburgh in 2009 while a student at the University of Pittsburgh where she earned a B.A. in Anthropology with a concentration in Environmental Studies.
-Jane enjoys biking to ice cream and wild food foraging by bike.
+She began biking in Pittsburgh in 2008 while a student at the University of Pittsburgh where she earned a B.A. in Anthropology with a concentration in Environmental Studies.
+Jane enjoys biking and walking to ice cream and the farmers market, and wild food foraging by bike.
 Jane can be reached at firstname.lastname@example.org

 Julie Mallis, Education Program Manager